 1. Understand Material Sensitivity

 In cold weather (below 40 degrees), asphalt shingles become brittle and more likely to crack.
+For optimal results, installation should occur when temperatures reach 45-50 degrees Fahrenheit.
 To prevent damage, store shingles in a warm place before installation and handle them carefully.

 2. Prepare the Roof Surface